-James C. Cooper, Director of Research and Policy, oversees the LEC's research efforts.
+James C. Cooper is an Associate Professor of Law and Director of the Program on Economics & Privacy.
 Prior to joining the Law & Economics Center, James spent years at the Federal Trade Commission, serving in a variety of capacities, including advisor to Commissioner William Kovacic and Acting Director fo the Office of Policy and Planning.
 Prior to joining the FTC, he was an associate in the antitrust group at Crowell & Moring LLP in Washington, DC.
 James has taught law and economics at Johns Hopkins University, and his research has appeared in publications including the Antitrust Law Journal, International Journal of Industrial Organization, and the Boston University Law Review.
 He has a BA from the University of South Carolina, a PhD in Economics from Emory University, and a JD from George Mason University School of Law, where he was a Robert A. Levy Fellow in Law and Liberty.